wilsonism/geo109/syllabus.md

 ### Final project.

-The final project is a collaborative project focused on the creative process of digital mapping.
-Students will need to identify one partner within their discussion section. **No groups of more than two individuals.** For the final project, students will be asked to demonstrate competencies in at least three skill areas: locating/transforming spatial data, designing/creating maps, and evaluating/critiquing the aesthetics of their creations.
-Student partners will evaluate group member contributions.
+The final project focuses on the creative process of digital mapping.
+Students will be asked to demonstrate competencies in at least three skill areas: locating/transforming spatial data, designing/creating maps, and evaluating/critiquing the aesthetics of their creations.
 A final project proposal will need to be submitted.
-During the final week of class, the group will prepare a presentation of the final project.
-The group will also be asked to submit a final report which documents the creative process and reflects on their map creations.
+During the final week of class, the student will prepare a presentation of the final project.
+The student will also be asked to submit a final report which documents the creative process and reflects on their map creations.
 See the course schedule below for final project deadlines.

 ## VII.
 Important Notices